 ______________________

-When I made the long-branch Younger Futhark I tried adding circles to the grid to make the curved lines in the runes.
+When I made the Long Branch Younger Futhark on the W-O-W Pattern, I tried adding circles to the grid to make curved lines in the runes.
 I decided to keep all of the lines straight so that the bindrunes can interlock seamlessly.

 __________________________________________